Crash locations IJsselmeer|Zuiderzee. See tab 'map' the actual locations. Refresh the page if necessary.

-This map with 159 crash locations is reconstructed from a map published by the Dutch Department of Public Works in 1966.
-There has been a few updates in '67- '68'- '69 and '81.
+This map with more than 159 crash locations is reconstructed from a map published by the Dutch Department of Public Works in 1966.
+There have been a few updates in '67- '68'- '69 and '81.
 The Dutch Aircraft Recovery Group claims that more than 500 airplanes are crashed.

-During the second world war, the IJsselmeer then called the Zuiderzee was a major flight path for IJsselmeer bombardements flights towards Germany.
+During the second world war, the IJsselmeer then called the Zuiderzee was a major flight path for IJsselmeer bombardment flights towards Germany.
 Harderwijk was in line with the targets in the Ruhr area.
-In Harderwijk (January 1942) the Germans built a radar station Stellung Hase, one of the largest radarstations in Netherlands with five radar and two radio gauge systems for aircraft.
+In Harderwijk (January 1942) the Germans built a radar station Stellung Hase, one of the largest radar stations in the Netherlands with five radar and two radio gauge systems for aircraft.
 This radar station sent German night fighters to the Allied aircraft so they could intercept the enemy aircraft.

-After the reclamation of Southern Flevoland are a dozen aircraft from World War II in the polder salvaged.
+After the reclamation of Southern Flevoland is a dozen aircraft from World War II in the polder salvaged.
 But also aircraft that in the period of the cold war in the IJsselmeer collapsed, came above water.
-These planes are not plotted on this map.
+These planes are also plotted on this map.

-The coordinates are an approximation of the actual location.
-The crashed airplanes in the IJsselmeer mentioned on this website are not (yet) connected to the coordinates on this map.
+The coordinates (green airplane markers) are from an official report.
+The crashed airplanes in the IJsselmeer mentioned on this website are partly connected to the coordinates on this map.